maswang32/maswang32.github.io/knowledgemap/notes/concepts/Convolution.md

 strided convolution = conv plus downsampling

+convolution is correlating patches of image with filter - looking for patterns you see in the filter.

 ## Downsampling
 note that before downsampling, trailing entries are discarded.
 # of trailing entires discarded = stride - 1